 Carthage Tunisia Travel Guide

-Tunisia's varied terrain supports many outdoor pursuits.
+Tunisia's varied terrain supports a lot of open-air pursuits.
 Some activities require travel beyond Carthage.

 Carthage Archaeological Park: Easy walking paths through ruins.
-Boukornine National Park (south of Tunis, 30-min drive): Trails with varying difficulty.
+Boukornine National Park (south of Tunis, 30-min drive): Trails having several difficulty.
 Easy strolls or challenging climbs for panoramic views of Tunis.

 Beaches (La Marsa, Gammarth): Good for swimming and sunbathing.
 Mediterranean waters are clear.